Skip to main content

 Beginning and end of leave

 The leave may begin as of the week of the child’s birth and end no later than 78 weeks after the child’s birth.
+At the end of paternity leave, the person may also be entitled to parental leave.

 In the case of surrogacy or adoption, the leave may begin as of the week in which the child is entrusted to the person and end 78 weeks later.